 If you don’t have an Instant Pot or pressure cooker, canned beans can save you a lot of time and hassle.
 So don’t hesitate to buy canned beans for the sake of convenience.
 They still rank among the cheapest and healthiest foods available.

-Cheap, loaded with protein, and endlessly versatile, tofu and tempeh belong on the shopping list of anyone needing to economize.
+Cheap, loaded with protein, and endlessly versatile, tofu and tempeh belong on every budget-minded shopping list.
 These foods cost less than half the price of vegan burgers and sausages, and often deliver superior nutrition.

 From spaghetti to macaroni to lasagna, pasta takes a thousand forms.
 Nearly all dried pasta is vegan, and it’s one of the world’s cheapest foods.
-Top with some tomato sauce and some roasted veggies or sliced vegan sausage and you’ll have a cheap, nutritious, and filling meal.
+Top with some tomato sauce and some roasted veggies or sliced browned tempeh slices and you’ll have a cheap, nutritious, and filling meal.

 Breads and flatbreads come in countless varieties.
-A bread machine can cut your bread costs by half.
+I think making bread by hand is too time consuming when it comes to kneading and cleanup, but a bread machine does the job beautifully and can cut your bread costs by two-thirds.
 Bread from your local bakery is an affordable splurge.
-It’s a little more costly than other grain-based products, but it still provides plenty of calories and decent nutrition at a reasonable price.
+It’s much pricier than dried pasta, but still provides plenty of calories and decent nutrition at a reasonable price.